OrchardCMS/OrchardDoc/Documentation/Content-types.markdown

 A record is a concept that only needs to be known to content-type developers and that doesn't need to surface to the end user of the application.

-A record is the simple code representation of a content part, as an almost Plain CLR Object.
+A record is the simple code representation of the data for a content part, as an almost Plain CLR Object that is used for persistence of the part in and out of the database.
-"Almost" because it usually derives from ContentPartRecord, which gives them an Id and a reference to the content item the part is participating in.
+"Almost Plain CLR" because it usually derives from ContentPartRecord, which gives them an Id and a reference to the content item the part is participating in.

 ## Content Driver